For results release dates, please see the Key Dates page.

 To see an explanation of these supplementary grades, please go to the Legend of Results (PDF 415.5 KB).
 If you have any queries after reading the Legend, please contact the Examinations Office.

 You may request a deferred or supplementary result to be reviewed.
 The application for review of assessment must be submitted within 10 working days of the release of the result.
 For more information please see "Reviewing Results" above.

 GPA stands for Grade Point Average and is a calculation that averages your achieved grades across a course into one figure, taking into account your units' weightings, your finalised results and the number of credit points you have attempted.
 The maximum GPA you can achieve is 7.

 Where can I find my GPA?

-GPA is available on the official Academic Transcript and on your academic record, which can be requested in eStudent on your results page.
+GPA is available on the official Academic Transcript and on your academic record, which can be requested in eStudent on the 'Results & Graduation' tab.

 When will my GPA be updated with my latest results?

 GPAs are updated once results have been formally approved (ratified), this is typically a week after formal result release date.